agrc/gis.utah.gov/_posts/2016-04-26-top-4-things-i-learned-working-at-agrc.md

 ### **2. Networking**

 Professional networking has been key to finding interesting career opportunities.
 In fact, my start at the AGRC was due to networking!
-I met Bert Granberg at a University of Utah GIS Day event, where he gave the most interesting talk about the work he was doing at the AGRC.
-After the session was over I went up and talked to him and a few months later I was working there myself.
+I met Bert Granberg at a University of Utah GIS Day event, where he gave an interesting talk about the work he was doing at AGRC.
+After the session was over I introduced myself.
+A few months later, after applying for an intern opening, I was working there myself.
 Since then I have networked my way into a GIS teaching gig in Spain and have even given a [talk](https://www.youtube.com/watch?v=z-q4znBqokw) on networking.
 You can do okay without networking, but I encourage everyone to get out there and talk to people in your field.
 It's a great way to stay on top of the latest technology and hear about interesting opportunities.

 ### **3. Making a Pretty Map**